EPIC City, Texas: Controversy

 The announcement of the project sparked controversy and multiple political responses.
 On February 24, 2025, Texas Governor Greg Abbott publicly expressed opposition to the development, sharing concerns on social media platform X (formerly Twitter).
 Abbott specifically stated: "To be clear, Sharia law is not allowed in Texas.
 Nor are Sharia cities.
 Nor are 'no go zones' which this project seems to imply."
 The governor's comments were in response to characterizations of the project as a "402-Acre Sharia City" by conservative commentator Amy Mek, though no public statements from the project organizers had overtly referenced implementing Sharia law or creating governance structures separate from existing U.S. laws.

+Shortly after Governor Abbot's February claims on X, Texas Representative Jeff Leach requested an investigation into “EPIC City”.
+In March 2025, the Texas Funeral Service Commission sent a cease-and-desist to EPIC, halting its funeral and burial services.
+The cease-and-desist order has since been dropped after EPIC sued the commission for sending the order under false pretenses.

 In response to the controversy, Community Capital Partners issued a statement affirming their commitment to comply with the Fair Housing Act, which prohibits discrimination in housing based on protected characteristics, including religion.
 The developers stated they would not impose "blanket bans on any group of people" but would conduct "thorough individualized assessments of prospective buyers" to ensure alignment with community goals of "safety and security."

 Project representative Yasir Qadhi emphasized that EPIC City was not intended to be isolated from the wider community, stating: "We are not forming a cult.
 We're not forming big barriers between the rest of society.
 We're going to be giving back to this state and this country, and we're going to be showing what it means to be a Muslim neighborhood."
 The developers modified language on their website after questions from media, removing text that had indicated sales would be limited to "persons we believe will contribute to the overall makeup of our community."